Women in the Israel Defense Forces: Gender equality

 Civilian pilot and aeronautical engineer Alice Miller successfully petitioned the Israeli Supreme Court to rule in favour of her taking pilot training exams with the Israeli Air Force (IAF) after she was rejected on gender grounds.
 During this time, former president and IAF commander Ezer Weizman openly opposed her campaign.
 Although Miller did not pass the examination, the ruling was a watershed and opened doors for Israeli women in new military roles.
 Female legislators took advantage of the momentum to draft a bill that allowed women to volunteer for any position they could qualify for.

 In 2000, an amendment to the Women's Equal Rights Law of Israel with regards to military service states that "The right of women to serve in any role in the IDF is equal to the right of men."
 The amendment, drafted by female lawmakers, grants equal opportunities to women who are found to be physically and personally suitable for a job; the question of exactly who and what was "suitable" was left to the discretion of military leaders on a case-by-case basis.
-Following the amendment, a modest amount of women began to enlist in combat support and light combat roles in a few areas, including the Artillery Corps, infantry units, and various armored divisions.
+Following the amendment, a modest number of women began to enlist in combat support and light combat roles in a few areas, including the Artillery Corps, infantry units, and various armored divisions.
 By 2000, Caracal became a full-fledged mixed-sex infantry battalion.
 Many women also joined the Border Police.

 The first female Israeli fighter pilot, Roni Zuckerman, received her wings in 2001.
 By 2006, the first female pilots and navigators graduated from the IAF training course and several hundred women entered combat units, primarily in support roles such as intelligence gatherers, instructors, social workers, medics, and engineers.
 The 2006 Lebanon War marked the first time since 1948 that female soldiers were active in field operations alongside male soldiers.
 Airborne helicopter engineer Keren Tendler was the first female Israeli combat soldier to be killed in an active warzone after the passing of the amendment.
 In November 2007, the IAF appointed its first female deputy squadron commander.

 On 23 June 2011, Orna Barbivai became the first female aluf in the Israeli military upon her promotion to the role of commander of the Manpower Directorate; she was the second woman to serve on the General Staff.
 In 2012, Merav Buchris became the first female ammunitions officer in the IAF.
 In 2013, in a first, a female IDF soldier was called up to the Torah during a service on a military base.
 In the same year, the Israeli military announced that it would, for the first time in Israel's history, allow a transgender woman to serve in the army as a female soldier.

 In 2014, there were several more firsts for women in the Israeli military: Oshrat Bacher was appointed as Israel's first female combat-battalion commander; the first female combat doctor was appointed to the elite Duvdevan Unit; and female kashrut supervisors were allowed to work in kitchens on military bases.